pydicom/pynetdicom/docs/apps/getscu.rst

 The ``getscu`` application implements a *Service Class User* (SCU) for the :dcm:`Query/Retrieve Service Class<part04/chapter_C.html>`.
-It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and, once an Association is established, requests the SCP search its stored SOP Instances for matches to a query and then transfer them to the SCU.
+It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and once established, sends a query to be matched against the SCP's managed SOP Instances.
+The SCP then responds by sending a copy of the matching SOP Instances to the Get SCU (i.e. it acts as a Store SCP).

 The following example shows what happens when it is succesfully run on an SCP at IP 127.0.0.1 and listen port 11112 that supports the *QR Get